10 Snakes That Rest On Incredibly Thin Branches

 Source: iNaturalist user B. Phalan – CC BY 4.0

-This snake is named for its defensive strategy when it inflates its throat grotesquely to scare away enemies; you can see this to a limited extent in the image above.
-But Amazon puffing snakes are venomous as well, and don’t rely purely on wacky intimidation tactics.
+This snake is named for its defensive strategy, when it inflates its throat grotesquely to scare away enemies.
+But Amazon puffing snakes are moderately venomous as well.
 Two toxins have been identified in its venom called sulditoxin and sulmotoxin 1, which are toxic against lizard prey and mammal prey respectively.

 10 Sumatran pitviper